 School of Education students have opportunities to study for a semester at one of Syracuse’s centers or partner programs for a semester abroad, or participate in a School of Education short-term signature program for 1-6 weeks.

 You’re in good hands!
 Every Syracuse Abroad Center is overseen by an academic director and bicultural support staff, and has close ties with local universities and communities.
 Pre-departure and on-site orientation programs further prepare students for their semester or year abroad.
 Syracuse Abroad is also known for its diligence in all matters relating to student safety and the well-being of the whole student.

-Apiro, Florence, Rome, and Venice, Italy
+Apiro, Florence, Rome, and Venice

 Today, Italy is experiencing a new wave of immigration as well as the effects of a widespread downturn in the economy.
 Disability studies, as a field of inquiry, has also begun to emerge in Italy.
 At the same time, new ways of labeling students and new concerns about accountability and achievement are influencing educational policy and practice in Italy.
 Thus, the implementation and meanings of integration (or inclusion) take on new meanings in the midst of these changes, making this a very significant time to be studying and observing inclusion and literacy instruction in Italy.

-Taught by Professor Lisa Olsen Gugerty
+With Professor Lisa Olsen Gugerty

 During the online module, you will explore techniques and methods for working collaboratively with communities and focus on topics such as participatory planning models, cultural competency, and empowerment.
 During part two, you will travel to Grahamstown, South Africa, where you will collaborate with local community partners to implement and evaluate a mutually-designed health education program.
 You will also have the opportunity to visit local NGOs and community clinics, attend lectures by SU and Rhodes University faculty and local community experts, and immerse yourself in the history, education, health, and culture of South Africa.